SenseTalk: Case-insensitive

-Variables
+Fluid types

-In addition to having case-insensitive names, variable in SenseTalk are unusual in some other respects.

-Variables don’t need to be declared, and are typeless.
+In addition to having case-insensitive names, variables in SenseTalk are unusual in some other respects.
+Variables don't need to be declared, and are typeless.
 A variable comes into existence when it is first used, and its type depends on the type of value that is stored in it.

-Fluid Types

-This flexibility goes beyond the “duck typing” found in other languages, in which a given variable has a type which is established when a value is assigned to the variable.
-In SenseTalk, a variable is considered a “container” that may contain any type of value.
+This flexibility goes beyond the "duck typing" found in other languages, in which a given variable has a type which is established when a value is assigned to the variable.
+In SenseTalk, a variable is considered a "container" that may contain any type of value.
 The type of value a variable contains can change during a script run, so the same variable may start off containing a number, then later a string, and then a list of values.
-This “type fluidity” allows people to work in a very flexible way, manipulating values at will, and treating each value according to how it is being used at a given point in the script.
+This "type fluidity" allows people to work in a very flexible way, manipulating values at will, and treating each value according to how it is being used at a given point in the script.

-One consequence of SenseTalk’s typeless variables is that, in general, there are no “overloaded” operators — that is, operators which perform different operations depending on the type of variable they are working with.
+One consequence of SenseTalk's typeless variables is that, in general, there are no operator overloading — that is, operators which perform different operations depending on the type of variable they are working with.
 For example, in some languages, the AppleScript operator will perform addition when it is used with numeric operands, and will perform string concatenation when it is used with string operands.
 In SenseTalk, operands are all fluid, so it is necessary to have one operator to perform addition (AppleScript, which will treat its operands as numbers), and another operator for string concatenation (AppleScript, which will treat its operands as strings).